avatargirase/Assignment/README.md

 ISOLATION_READ_UNCOMMITTED:  The transaction can read uncommitted data and this is where anomalies like dirty reads, non repeatable reads and phantom reads can occur.

-ISOLATION_READ_COMMITED:  This level ensures that our transaction reads only commited data from the database.We can avoid dirty reads using this isolation level but other anomalys can still occur.
+ISOLATION_READ_COMMITED:  This level ensures that our transaction reads only committed data from the database.
+We can avoid dirty reads using this isolation level but other anomalys can still occur.

-ISOLATION_REPEATABLE_READ: This is the most used isolation level.It is used to prevent all the anomalys except Phantom reads.
+ISOLATION_REPEATABLE_READ: This is the most used isolation level.
+It is used to prevent all the anomaly except Phantom reads.

 ISOLATION_SERIALIZABLE: This is the highest isolation level.
-Though this prevents all the three  anomalys like dirty reads, non repeatable reads and phantom reads,The excessive use of this isolation will decreases the overall performance of the application as no two transaction can work on same set of the data at the same time.
+Though this prevents all the three  anomaly like dirty reads, non repeatable reads and phantom reads,The excessive use of this isolation will decreases the overall performance of the application as no two transaction can work on same set of the data at the same time.